SAP-samples/cap-cds-hands-on/exercises/02/README.md

 }
 ```

-👉 Create the CSN equivalent of this model, in a JSON representation:
+👉 Generate the CSN equivalent of this model, in a JSON representation:

 ```bash
 cds compile --to json services.cds